rrousselGit/provider/README.md

 - `ProxyProvider` vs `ChangeNotifierProxyProvider` vs `ListenableProxyProvider`, ...

-  They all works similarly, but instead of sending the result into a `Provider`, a `ChangeNotifierProxyProvider` will its value to a `ChangeNotifierProvider`.
+  They all works similarly, but instead of sending the result into a `Provider`, a `ChangeNotifierProxyProvider` will send its value to a `ChangeNotifierProvider`.

 ### Existing providers